urbanbigdatacentre/geopandas_lab/README.md

 ![logo](./images/ubdc_logo.png)

-# Into to geospatial analysis using Python
+# Intro to geospatial analysis using Python

 This is repo containing materials for masters lab